actgardner/gogen-avro/README.md

 ### Installation

-gogen-avro has two parts: a tool which you install on your system (usually on your GOPATH) to generate code, and a runtime.
+gogen-avro has two parts: a tool which you install on your system (usually on your GOPATH) to generate code, and a runtime library that gets imported.

 To install the gogen-avro executable to `$GOPATH/bin/` and generate structs, first download the repository: